Skip to content

 TPO (Thermoplastic Polyolefin)

-Requires steady pressure and overlap technique.
+Welding range: Recommended temperature is 550–620 °C. Use a slit or wide-slot nozzle.
+Apply steady pressure and maintain an overlap technique.
 Test seam strength after cooling.

 HDPE / LDPE (Polyethylene)

-Material softens quickly.
-Test small area first.
-Keep heat gun moving continuously to avoid surface burns.
+Welding range: Set to 580–650 °C. Polyethylene softens quickly; test a small area first.
+Keep the heat gun moving continuously to avoid surface burns.

 Coated Fabrics / Tarpaulins